arqex/freezer/README.md

 Transactions are designed to always commit the changes, so if you start a transaction but you forget to call `run`, it will be called automatically on the next tick.

 It is possible to update the child nodes of a node that is making a transaction, but it is not really recommended.
 Those updates will not update the store until the transaction in the parent node is commited, and that may lead to confusion if you use child nodes as common freezer nodes.
 Updating child nodes doesn't improve the performance much because they have a transacting parent, so it is recommended to make the changes in the transaction node and run it as soon as you have finished with the modifications to prevent undesired behavior.

 ## Usage with React
 Creating data-driven React applications using Freezer is really simple.
-Just wrap your top React component in order to pass the app state as a prop.
-Then, re-render on any state change.
+Freezer is meant to be the only store for your app, then just wrap your top React component in order to pass the app state as a prop.
+Re-render on any state change you will have a reactive app out of the box.

 ```js
 var AppContainer = React.createClass({